pointedsand/terminaltodo/README.md

-#Terminal Todo
+# Terminal Todo

-a todo list program for the terminal written in C using ncurses library
+A WIP to-do list program written in C using ncurses terminal manipulation.

+Currently has full functionality except for removing tasks from the list.
+Will add at a later date.